fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Another of al-Ghazali's major works is Ihya' Ulum al-Din (The Revival of Religious Sciences).
 It covers almost all fields of Islamic sciences: fiqh (Islamic jurisprudence), kalam (theology) and sufism.

-It contains four major sections: Acts of worship (Rub' al-'ibadat), Norms of Daily Life (Rub' al-'adatat), The ways to Perdition (Rub' al-muhlikat) and The Ways to Salvation (Rub' al-munjiyat). `The Ihya became the most frequently recited Islamic text after the Qur'an and the hadith.` Its great achievement was to bring orthodox Sunni theology and Sufi mysticism together in a useful, comprehensive guide to every aspect of Muslim life and death.
+It contains four major sections: Acts of worship (Rub' al-'ibadat), Norms of Daily Life (Rub' al-'adatat), The ways to Perdition (Rub' al-muhlikat) and The Ways to Salvation (Rub' al-munjiyat). `The Ihya became the most frequently recited Islamic text after the Quran and the hadith.` Its great achievement was to bring orthodox Sunni theology and Sufi mysticism together in a useful, comprehensive guide to every aspect of Muslim life and death.
 The book was well received by Islamic scholars such as Nawawi who stated that: `"Were the books of Islam all to be lost, excepting only the Ihya', it would suffice to replace them all."`

 ### The Alchemy of Happiness